Educational institutions and study programmes

 Institutes of National Importance

 Institutes of National Importance are institutions known for the high standard of education they provide.
-They only offer academic study programmes.
+They mainly offer research-oriented study programmes.
 The Indian government can grant this status to institutions.
 Well-known examples include the Indian Institutes of Technology (IITs) and the National Institutes of Technology (NITs).
 Admission to these types of institutions is very competitive.
 In this description, we refer to Institutes of National Importance as top institutions.

 NAAC accreditation level